mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/platform-service-dependencies/index.md

 ### Foundational Components

-The foundational components are essential and provides the foundation for all platform service capabilities and deployments on managed clusters.
-These components must be enabled to ensure that platform services work properly.
+The foundational components are essential and provide the foundation for all platform service capabilities and deployments on managed clusters.
+You must enable these components to ensure that platform services work correctly.

 The foundational components are comprised of the Kubeaddons controller and the following platform services: cert-manager, kube-oidc-proxy, reloader, traefik, and traefik-forward-auth.